acumos/acumos-onnx-client/docs/tutorial/index.rst

 : onboarding token = "your Acumos login":"authentication token" (example : acumos_user:a2a6a9e8f4gbg3c147eq9g3h).
 The "authentication token" can be retrieved in the ACUMOS GUI in your personal settings.
 The -ms parameter is used to launch the micro-service creation in Acumos right after the on-boarding.
-If -ms is omitted, the model will be on-boarded whithout micro-service generation.
+If -ms is omitted, the model will be on-boarded whithout micro-service generation.(don't worry, you can create the micro-service later in Acumos))

-On-board, by web, the super_resolution model in Acumos platform :
+To on-board by web the super_resolution model in Acumos platform, follow the next step :

 First you have to dump the super_resolution model locally: